^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Moderate dysplasia of the cervix refers to a variety of intraepithelial neoplasia.
-This is a very common gynecological disease, which is characterized by the appearance of atypical cells in the deep cellular structures of the uterine neck.
-The main danger of this pathology lies in the high probability of developing cancer with the progression of the disease and the absence of treatment.
-According to statistics, the development of dysplasia is most often experienced by women of childbearing age (from the age of 25).
+Moderate cervical dysplasia is a type of intraepithelial neoplasia.
+This is a very common gynecological disease, characterized by the occurrence of atypical cells in the deep cellular structures of the cervix.
+The main danger of such pathology is the high probability of developing cancer with the progression of the disease and the absence of treatment.
+According to statistics, women of childbearing age (from 25 years) are most often subject to the development of dysplasia.

 • CIN I (weak);